bardbess/til/bible/men_of_the_word.md

 **DO NOT:**
 1. make a point at the cost of a proper interpretation (do not prescribe your theology and then make the bible fit it).
-2. spiritualise or allegorise the text.
+2. Spiritualise or allegorise the text.
-3. superficial study
+3. Superficial study

 ### Reasons to study the word